mis à jour

 Hébergement

-Single volunteers or couples usually stay in a small touring caravan.
-This has a solar electric light, USB charge point and a small wood burner.
+Single volunteers or couples usually stay in one of our small touring caravan.
+One has a solar electric light, a USB charge point and a small wood burner.
+The other has a rechargeable lamp and a wood burner awaiting fitting.
 Please note we do not have accommodation (other then camping) for larger groups / families.

 All volunteers have access to the Red Barn, which has a fully equipped kitchen and a Rayburn for heating.
 It also has compost toilets and a solar shower.

 We have an off-grid electricity system (solar and wind).
 Electricity can be limited during the winter.
 Mobile phones etc can be charged using a usb charger.
-We have a phone line and can provide wifi access.
+We have a phone line and can provide wifi access, though it's rather slow.
+This is rural West Wales after all!

 We have a spring for water.
-Some water awareness is necessary year round, but especially during extended dry periods (though the spring has never run dry yet!).
+Water awareness is necessary year round, but especially during extended dry periods (though the spring has never run dry yet!).

 For us, our home grown produce is an integral part of our sustainable living practice and that includes produce from our animals (for example, using animal fats for cooking means we buy in very little oil).
 Whilst we can cater vegetarian (or vegan), we really appreciate it when volunteers are willing to embrace more or all of our food offering.
 We eat less meat in the summer, therefore we are happy to cater vegetarian / vegan March - Oct if required.
 Please let us know if you have any special dietary requirements eg vegan, gluten free before you arrive.